caelunshun/riposte/backend/architecture.md

 QUIC connection, we need a way to associate a stream with a single client.
 Therefore, the first data sent on each stream in either direction needs to be the `OpenStream` packet containing the connection ID of the client using that stream.

+## Disconnect handling

+If a client disconnects, the backend sends `OpenStream::ClientDisconnected` to the game server.
+If the game server disconnects, the backend sends `OpenStream::ConnectionLost` to all clients, then terminates the connection.